The fall of Nagorno-Karabakh

 Massive casualties

 At the time of writing, so much is still unclear.
-The 24-hour war involved massive casualties: Nagorno-Karabakh’s authorities have confirmed over 200 dead and 400 wounded from their side, a number that is sure to rise as more bodies are found, while Azerbaijani social media reports place the number of Azerbaijan casualties at beheaded her three young children in front of her; another said that the same had happened to a Karabakh Armenian soldier.
-A woman named Sofik, from the Karabakh village of Sarnaghbyur, beheading elderly Karabakh Armenian civilians, have executed groups of POWs, and indiscriminately bombarded Karabakh settlements.
-In the coming days, videos of atrocities committed over the past few days are likely to come to light.
+The 24-hour war involved massive casualties: Nagorno-Karabakh’s authorities have confirmed over 200 dead and 400 wounded from their side, a number that is sure to rise as more bodies are found, while Azerbaijani social media reports place the number of Azerbaijan casualties at over 150.

+What exactly happens next is anyone’s guess, including the people of Nagorno-Karabakh themselves.
+In the wake of the Azerbaijani assault and subsequent capture of numerous villages and key roads, tens of thousands of the region’s 120,000 inhabitants have been displaced.
+Stepanakert is overrun, with every public building hosting dozens of families; the city’s airport, the site of the main Russian peacekeeping base, is an even more dire site, with thousands of civilians now encamped there in the open air, having fled from the Azerbaijani soldiers who captured their villages.

+Other areas are entirely isolated: the towns of Martuni and Martakert, Nagorno-Karabakh’s second- and third-largest settlements, are surrounded by Azerbaijani forces, their populations unable to escape and with little known about their condition.

 The ultimate fate of the population of Nagorno-Karabakh is similarly unclear.
 While Azerbaijani officials have said that civilians will be allowed to stay there unharmed, few, if any, of the locals believe them.